| Growing Up Wild A Mountain Ranch Childhood

 to reach the lower branches.
 In the flat stick nest, as the parent watched from

 a tall alder tree across the rippling river, I found four warm eggs.
+Riding on we

 came to one of my favorite small openings.
 Ducking willows and dismounting,